 Make sure to check your spam folder.

-1) To do so, select the permit record from your My Records page (located under the Home tab).
+1) To do so, select the permit record from your My Records page (located under the Home tab), or go to the Development Svcs tab and search for your permit record using either the permit number or your log number.

-2) Print a copy of the permit using the Reports drop-down link at the top of your screen.
+2) Once on the permit detail page, print a copy of the permit using the Permits and Licenses drop-down link at the top of your screen.

 TIP: Make sure you have enabled pop-ups.